The 9 Fruits of the Spirit Explained (Galatians 5:22–23): God’s Blueprint for Christian Character Formation

 You can look for tangible indicators that your life is showing fruit:

-You can test growth by asking trusted friends to give you honest feedback on a few areas.
+You can test growth by asking trusted friends for honest feedback on a few areas.
 Scripture asks the church to bring accountability as part of mutual growth; see James 5:16 for the connection between confession and healing.

 Practical habits to cultivate the 9 fruits of the Spirit